Genetic Testing for Neurodegenerative Disorders - CAM 234HB

 Adulthood (infantile onset rare)

-• Severe weakness & spasticity
+• Severe weakness and spasticity

 • Rapidly progressive